Wirecloud/docker-wirecloud/README.md

 $ docker run --name some-wirecloud -d -p 80:80 fiware/wirecloud:1.1
 ```

-This example uses the `1.1` version, but it should work also with versions `1.0`.
+This example uses the `1.1` version.
 Those images includes `EXPOSE 80` (the http port) so them can be used directly to serve WireCloud.
 In any case, those images are not meant to be used on production that will require, at least, configuring HTTPS.

 ## Composable